plone/training/docs/effective-volto/addons/semanticui.md

 (by shadowing, via webpack resolve aliases, the `../../theme.config` import path).

-Volto's theme is called Pastanaga, which is a typical Semantic-UI theme.
-For the new elements and components that don't exist in Semantic-UI, the Pastanaga theme uses the [extras](https://github.com/plone/volto/tree/master/theme/themes/pastanaga/extras) folder, which isn't fully using the Semantic-UI theming engine.
+Volto's theme is called Pastanaga.
+It's a typical Semantic-UI theme.
+For the new elements and components that don't exist in Semantic-UI, the Pastanaga theme uses the [extras](https://github.com/plone/volto/tree/master/theme/themes/pastanaga/extras) folder.
+The downside is that they aren't fully using the Semantic-UI theming engine.

 The key to success in Volto theming is to understand how Semantic-UI's theming engine works and how to manipulate it.
 Reading the `theme.less` and